RyanWolfen7/ruby_rpg/README.md

   char_atk.attack(enemy.hp) // For unarmed attack
   ```
 #### Switch_handed
-  switch handed checks weapon boolians if they are switchable and changes the hand
+  switch handed checks weapon boolians if they are switchable and changes the hand.
+It takes a true/false boolean and a number
-  - switch_handed.switch(weapon.switchable, weapon.handed)
+  - switch_handed.switch(weapon_switchable, hand)
   ```
   // example
   switch_hand = Switch_handed.new